Edinburgh Napier University

 - See individual course outlines for details of the study modes offered.

-- The University has nine dedicated Institutes of Research and Innovation to streamline business access to our services and provide a rapid, responsive, customer-focussed service.
+- The university has six dedicated Institutes of Research and Innovation to streamline business access to our services and provide a rapid, responsive, customer-focused service.

-- The UK-wide 2008 Research Assessment Exercise reported that many areas of Edinburgh Napier's research are world-leading or of international excellence.
-More information can be found on the website.
+- The UK-wide 2014 Research Assessment Exercise reported that many areas of Edinburgh Napier's research are world-leading or of international excellence.

 - Edinburgh Napier is a leading, professional university committed to excellence in teaching, learning, research and transferring our knowledge to business.
 Our graduates make a real contribution to employers and to the economic development and quality of life of their communities.
 Our research focuses on specialist areas aligned with the present and future needs of businesses, ensuring it has an immediate economic impact, contributes to business improvement and produces positive effects for the economy and society in the future.